 Practicum (6 credits)

 McGill MBA Japan students undertake a 6 credit independent study working with a McGill Professor.
-The independent study may take the form of a Practicum within an organization, a Study of the student’s own organization, or an academic research paper on integrated management studies.
+The Practicum may take the form of a New Business Plan, a study of the student’s own organization, a consulting project, or an academic research paper on integrated management studies.

 INTERNATIONAL STUDY TRIP (6 credits)

-McGill MBA Japan students entering in April 2014 will participate in an International Study Trip during Golden Week 2015 to McGill’s beautiful Home Campus in Montreal.
-Note that the costs of economy class transportation from Narita to Montreal and lodging at McGill’s campus are included in the program tuition.
+McGill MBA Japan students participate in an International Study Trip during Golden Week to McGill’s beautiful Home Campus in Montreal.
+Note that the costs of economy class transportation from Narita to Montreal and shared lodging in Montreal are included in the program tuition.
 All students should have a valid passport and correct documentation for re-entering Japan, if necessary.

 NOTE: McGill Japan will make all efforts to offer courses on the published dates but may change courses dates, titles, or instructors due to natural or human-made disaster, professor unavailability, or other reasons that are beyond our control.